incloud/incloud.jquery.datatables/README.md

-#This package is a fork of mcintyre321's [mvc.jquery.datatables](https://github.com/mcintyre321/mvc.jquery.datatables) - Package.
+#This package is a fork of mcintyre321's [mvc.jquery.datatables](https://github.com/mcintyre321/mvc.jquery.datatables) - Package

-##The documentations of our changes will follow shortly
+**The documentation of our changes will follow shortly**

 turn IQueryables into datagrids
 ----------------------------------